tge0rgieva/todo-app/README.md

 # todo-app
 Todo is a simple Python-based web application for managing of Todo-tasks.
-Impelemented using the Django framework.
+Impelemented with Django framework.